FHIR/sql-on-fhir-v2/tests/readme.md

 ## For test contributors

 - Create json file in `content` with test case
+- Run `npm test` to ensure tests are passing
-- Before committing tests - run `npm run fmt` for uniform formatting and `npm run build` to validate the tests structure
+- Before committing tests - run `npm run fmt` for uniform formatting

 ## For implementers